allure-framework/allure-android/README.md

 ```

 ### Basic screenshot
-Screenshot using UIautomator, appending it to step, it was executed in.
+Screenshot uses UIautomator and appends it to step, in which it was executed

 ```kotlin
 @Test